ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 This project uses the newer Cosmos DB .NET SDK V3, because it adds support for stream APIs and Cosmos DB Change Feed processor APIs, as well as performance improvements.

 # Give a star
-:star:

-If you enjoy this project, or are using this project to explore, or use this project to kick start your next project, please give a star to support it!
+:star: If you enjoy this project, or are using this project to kick start your next project, please give a star to support it.
+Thanks! :star:

 :star: